achristen/Meteobike/readme.md

 ## Overview

-Student build their own mobile systems each.
-The systems are assembled using the following components:
+Each student builds a own mobile system.
+Each system will be assembled using the following components:

 ![IMG_components](IMG_components.jpg)